 - Keeping candidates up to date with relevant information on OCANZ, Visa requirements, and any changes to registration with AHPRA (Australian Health Practitioners Regulatory Authority)

-- Learning and familiarisation sessions in Melbourne and in the UK in the lead up to the practical exams
+- Training sessions in the lead up to the June and November exams in Melbourne

-And once the exams have been passed and OCANZ qualification finalised, we make sure the migration aspect is managed as smoothly as possible.
-A dedicated consultant is assigned to you, to:
+Once the exams have been completed and OCANZ qualification finalised, we will look to ensure the whole relocation process is managed as smoothly as possible.

-- Manage your migration process including Visas, AHPRA registration and Medicare ‘provider number’ applications and relocation
+- Manage the migration process including Visas, AHPRA registration and Medicare ‘provider number’ applications and relocation

-For full details of the support package that the Specsavers Port Melbourne team offers to overseas-trained optometrist wanting to move to Australia or New Zealand, contact Madeleine Curran on +61(0)3 9091 8932 (direct), +61(0)437 840 749 (mobile) or by email on email@example.com.
+For full details of the support package offered by Specsavers to overseas-trained optometrist wanting to move to Australia or New Zealand, contact Madeleine Curran on +61(0)437 840 749 (mobile) or by email on email@example.com.

 *OCANZ (Optometry Council of Australia and New Zealand) is the Australia-based authority charged by the two governments with managing the qualification process– there are both theory and practical elements to the exams.